Battle of Nashville: Thomas's plan

 Thomas repeated his tactics of the previous day.
 An attack would be made on the Confederate right to draw Confederate troops from the left.
 Then Schofield's XXIII Corps would deliver a hammer blow on the left flank.

 Union attack on Peach Orchard

-The attacks on Peach Orchard Hill were made in much greater strength than those December 15.
+The attacks on Peach Orchard Hill were made in much greater strength than those of December 15.
 Two brigades from Beatty's division of Wood's IV Corps and two brigades from Steedman's Provisional Division made the attack at about 3 p.m.
 Concentrated musket and artillery fire from the entrenched Confederates quickly broke up the attack.
 The trailing regiment in the 2nd Colored Brigade of Steedman's Division, the 13th United States Colored Troops, went in essentially on its own and gained the Confederate parapet, losing one of its flags and 220 officers and men in the process, about 40% of the regiment's strength.

 The attack on Peach Orchard Hill had the desired effect.
 Hood sent two of Cheatham's brigades to reinforce Lee.
 The thin Confederate line on Shy's Hill and the surrounding heights got thinner.